Draw A Rectangle - Demo 02

 Demo 02

-The function that converts from NDC to Screen space is arbitrarily named f, sub-scripted by “NDC”, super-scripted by “S”.
-This is a common notation when creating functions that change basis, i.e. coordinate conversion.
-A definition of this function is not provided right now, because we can’t change it in software.
-But we must recognize that it exists.
+The function that converts from NDC to Screen space is arbitrarily named “f”, sub-scripted by “ndc”, super-scripted by “ss”.
+This is a notation for naming functions that change basis, i.e. coordinate conversion.
+A definition of this function is not provided right now, because we can’t change it in software, but we must recognize that it exists.

-The Wikipedia article for Cayley graphs (https://en.wikipedia.org/wiki/Cayley_graph) is intimidating, but for our purposes, its use is very simple.
+The Wikipedia article for Cayley graphs (https://en.wikipedia.org/wiki/Cayley_graph) is intimidating, but for our purposes, the use of Cayley graphs is very simple.

 Demo 02